Trail Conditions

 Near Gisborne, the Coastal Waipaoa River Trail is open.
 Take Centennial Marine Drive then the Waipaoa trail to get from Gisborne to Wharekopae road, before heading inland.

-Waiotahe Trail and Waioweka Trail (from the Dunes Trail to the coast west of Opotiki) is open and signage is up, a neat ride.
+Waiotahe Trail and Waioweka Trail (from the Dunes Trail to the coast west of Opotiki) are open, a neat ride.
 Start from Memorial Park (Dunes Trail start), or, Waiotahe beach (by the surf club), or, Te Ahiaua/The Pipi beds.

 Rawhiti Mountain Bike Park (near Ōhope) is permanently CLOSED.
 Onepu Mountain Bike Park between Whakātane and Kawerau is recommended.